chiselstrike/chiselstrike/docusaurus/docs/Intro/first.md

 to bother implementing an entire backend server, configuring a SQL database, and managing the deployment for it.

-A simple example might involve building a blog that allows readers to make comments.
+One of the simplest examples might involve building a blog that allows readers to make comments.
-Even if a blog was statically rendered, the comment section would need some kind of endpoint to make it work.
+Even if a blog articles were statically rendered, the comment section would need some kind of dynamic endpoint to make it work.

 # Setup

 Let's get started by using ChiselStrike to create a skeleton of a backend project.
-This step will also install all our dependendicies.
+This step will also install all our dependencies.

 ```bash
 npx create-chiselstrike-app my-backend